 Level 1 - Valuations for assets and liabilities traded in active exchange markets, such as the New York Stock Exchange.
-The Company had none of these instruments at February 28, 2013.
+The Company had none of these instruments at May 31, 2013

 Level 2 - Valuations for assets and liabilities obtained from readily available pricing sources via independent providers for market transactions involving similar assets or liabilities.
-The Company had one Level 2 asset at February 28, 2013, its marketable securities.
-The value of the Company's marketable securities is based on observable market data obtained from the financial institutions at which the marketable securities are held.
+The Company had no Level 2 assets or liabilities at May 31, 2013.

 Level 3 - Valuations for assets and liabilities that are derived from other valuation methodologies, including discounted cash flow models and similar techniques, and not based on market exchange, dealer, or broker traded transactions.
 Level 3 valuations incorporate certain assumptions and projections in determining the fair value assigned to such assets or liabilities.
-The Company had one Level 3 liability at February 28, 2013, the Tap Participation Fee liability, which is described in greater detail in Note 4 - Long-Term Obligations and Operating Lease below.
+The Company had one Level 3 liability at May 31, 2013, the Tap Participation Fee liability, which is described in greater detail in Note 4 - Long-Term Obligations and Operating Lease below.